-The TPS57160-Q1 device is a 60-V 1.5-A step-down (buck) regulator with an integrated high-side n-channel MOSFET.
-To improve performance during line and load transients the device implements a constant frequency, current mode control which reduces output capacitance and simplifies external frequency compensation design.
-The wide switching frequency of 100 kHz to 2500 kHz allows for efficiency and size optimization when selecting the output filter components.
-The switching frequency is adjusted using a resistor to ground on the RT/CLK pin.
-The device has an internal phase lock loop (PLL) on the RT/CLK pin that is used to synchronize the power switch turn on to a falling edge of an external system clock.
+The TPS57140-Q1 device is a 42-V, 1.5-A, step-down (buck) regulator with an integrated high-side n-channel MOSFET.
+To improve performance during line and load transients, the device implements a constant-frequency, current-mode control which reduces output capacitance and simplifies external frequency-compensation design.
+The wide switching frequency of 100 kHz to 2500 kHz allows for efficiency and size optimization when selecting the output-filter components.
+A resistor to ground on the RT/CLK pin sets the switching frequency.
+The device has an internal phase-lock loop (PLL) on the RT/CLK pin that synchronizes the power-switch turnon to a falling edge of an external system clock.

-The TPS57160-Q1 has a default start up voltage of approximately 2.5 V. The EN pin has an internal pullup current source that can be used to adjust the input voltage undervoltage lockout (UVLO) threshold with two external resistors.
+The TPS57140-Q1 has a default start-up voltage of approximately 2.5 V. The EN pin has an internal pullup current source that the designer can use to adjust the input-voltage undervoltage-lockout (UVLO) threshold with two external resistors.
 In addition, the pullup current provides a default condition.
-When the EN pin is floating, the device can operate.
+When the EN pin is floating the device operates.
 The operating current is 116 μ A when not switching and under no load.
-When the device is disabled, the supply current is 1.5 μ A.
+With the device disabled, the supply current is 1.5 μ A.

-The integrated 200-m Ω high-side MOSFET allows for high efficiency power supply designs capable of delivering 1.5-A continuous current to a load.
-The TPS57160-Q1 reduces the external component count by integrating the boot recharge diode.
-The bias voltage for the integrated high-side MOSFET is supplied by a capacitor on the BOOT to PH pin.
-The boot capacitor voltage is monitored by an UVLO circuit and turns off the high-side MOSFET when the boot voltage falls below a preset threshold.
-The TPS57160-Q1 can operate at high duty cycles because of the boot UVLO.
+The integrated $200\text{-m}\Omega$ high-side MOSFET allows for high-efficiency power-supply designs capable of delivering 1.5 A of continuous current to a load.
+The TPS57140-Q1 reduces the external component count by integrating the boot recharge diode.
+A capacitor between the BOOT and PH pins supplies the bias voltage for the integrated high-side MOSFET.
+The boot capacitor voltage is monitored by an UVLO circuit and turns the high-side MOSFET off when the boot voltage falls below a preset threshold.
+The TPS57140-Q1 can operate at high duty cycles because of the boot UVLO circuit.
 The output voltage can be stepped down to as low as the 0.8-V reference.

-The TPS57160-Q1 has a power-good comparator (PWRGD) which asserts when the regulated output voltage is less than 92% or greater than 109% of the nominal output voltage.
-The PWRGD pin is an open drain output which de-asserts when the VSENSE pin voltage is between 94% and 107% of the nominal output voltage allowing the pin to transition high when a pullup resistor is used.
+The TPS57140-Q1 has a power-good comparator (PWRGD) which asserts when the regulated output voltage is less than 92% or greater than 109% of the nominal output voltage.
+The PWRGD pin is an open-drain output which deasserts when the VSENSE pin voltage is between 94% and 107% of the nominal output voltage, allowing the pin to transition high when a pullup resistor is used.

-The TPS57160-Q1 minimizes excessive output overvoltage (OV) transients by taking advantage of the OV power-good comparator.
-When the OV comparator is activated, the high-side MOSFET is turned off and masked from turning on until the output voltage is lower than 107%.
+The TPS57140-Q1 minimizes excessive output overvoltage (OV) transients by taking advantage of the OV power-good comparator.
+When the OV comparator activated, the high-side MOSFET turns off and remains masked from turning on until the output voltage is lower than 107%.

-The SS/TR (slow start/tracking) pin is used to minimize inrush currents or provide power supply sequencing during power up.
-A small value capacitor should be coupled to the pin to adjust the slow start time.
-A resistor divider can be coupled to the pin for critical power supply sequencing requirements.
-The SS/TR pin is discharged before the output powers up.
-This discharging ensures a repeatable restart after an over-temperature fault, UVLO fault or a disabled condition.
+The SS/TR (slow start/tracking) pin minimizes inrush currents and provides power-supply sequencing during power up.
+Couple a small-value capacitor to the pin to adjust the slow-start time.
+The designer can couple a resistor divider to the pin for critical power-supply sequencing requirements.
+Discharge of the SS/TR pin occurs before the output powers up.
+This discharging ensures a repeatable restart after an overtemperature fault, UVLO fault, or a disabled condition.

-The TPS57160-Q1, also, discharges the slow-start capacitor during overload conditions with an overload recovery circuit.
-The overload recovery circuit slow starts the output from the fault voltage to the nominal regulation voltage once a fault condition is removed.
-A frequency foldback circuit reduces the switching frequency during startup and overcurrent fault conditions to help control the inductor current.
+The TPS57140-Q1 also discharges the slow-start capacitor during overload conditions with an overload-recovery circuit.
+The overload-recovery circuit slow-starts the output from the fault voltage to the nominal regulation voltage on removal of a fault condition.
+A frequency-foldback circuit reduces the switching frequency during start-up and overcurrent fault conditions to help control the inductor current.